Regenerative random permutations of integers: Indecomposable permutations

 where

 is the sum of reciprocals of binomial coefficients.
-Because the binomial coefficients are first increasing and then decreasing, there are the easy estimates

-which imply by Markov's inequality that $\mathbb{P}(V_n = 1) \to 1$ as $n \to \infty$.
 The sum $\Sigma_n$, as the sequence A046825 of OEIS, has been studied in a number of articles \cite{Rockett,Sury}, with some other interpretations of the sum given in \cite{OEIS}.

-\quad The following lemma records some basic properties of the decomposition of a uniform permutation $\Pi$ of $[n]$.
+The following lemma records some basic properties of the decomposition of a uniform permutation $\Pi$ of $[n]$.

 \begin{lemma} Let $\Pi$ be a uniformly distributed random permutation of $[n]$.
-Then: \begin{enumerate}[$(i).$] \item The number $K_n$ of components of $\Pi$ has distribution
+Then: \begin{enumerate}[$(i)$] \item The number $K_n$ of components of $\Pi$ has distribution

 with the counts $(n,k)^{\dagger}$ determined as above. \item Conditionally given $K_n = k$, the random composition of $n$ defined by the lengths $L_{n,1}, \ldots, L_{n,k}$ of these components has the exchangeable joint distribution